Well getting ready to squeeze the trigger on some new rubber myself

 We are The Gabriel Unit...
 Wielders of the fiery sword of destruction.
+The Troll will be beaten and broken.
 IN MEMORY OF MY FRIEND TIM - RIP 9 Oct 2009GONE, NEVER FORGOTTEN

 Thanks for the info, I purchased a pair of Michelin Pilot 3's in standard front and 180/55/17 for the rear.
 They will be replacing my Conti Road attacks that have about 8800 miles and I've had no complaints with their performance.